ipython-contrib/jupyter_contrib_nbextensions/README.md

-For complex or customized installation scenarios, please look at the documentation for installing notebook extensions, server extensions, nbconvert pre/postprocessors and templates on the Jupyter homepage http://www.jupyter.org.
+For complex or customized installation scenarios, please look at the documentation for installing notebook extensions, server extensions, nbconvert pre/postprocessors and templates on the [Jupyter homepage](http://www.jupyter.org).
 More information can also be found in the [Wiki](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/wiki).